(STP) Scientist Training Programme Practice Test

 With competitive entry, rigorous assessments, and broad specializations, the STP is ideal for graduates seeking a clinically integrated and scientifically driven role.
 By combining academic excellence with real-world clinical experience, it equips the next generation of healthcare scientists to improve patient care and drive innovation.

-(STP) Scientist Training Programme Questions and Answers
+STP Questions and Answers

-How competitive is the STP application process?
+What is the format of the STP selection process?

-What specialisms are available in the STP?
+What are the eligibility requirements for the STP?